Mission

 Beneficiaries

-Profits from the 2023 Race Against Racism will be donated to Building Fearless Futures and the Vermont Releaf Collective.
+Profits from the 2024 Race Against Racism will be donated to The Everytown Project, The Richard Kemp Center, and the MHS BIPOC Affinity Space.

 History